palantir/godel-dep-plugin/README.md

 ==========
 `dep-plugin` is a [godel](https://github.com/palantir/godel) plugin for [`dep`](https://github.com/golang/dep).
 It packages the `dep` program and exposes a task that allows the packaged version of `dep` to be run.
-It also adds a `verify` task that runs `dep ensure` when apply is true and `dep ensure -novendor -dry-run` when apply is false to verify that the state of `dep` in a project is valid.
+It also adds a `verify` task that runs `dep ensure` when apply is true and `dep ensure -no-vendor -dry-run` when apply is false to verify that the state of `dep` in a project is valid.

 Tasks